CleanCocoa/cleancocoa.github.io/_posts/2017-04-25-swiftybeaver-record-to-array.md

 reportError(error: error, additionalInfo: logMessages)
 ```

-`lastLogMessages` is a closure so it can be swapped during runtime:
+Here, `lastLogMessages` is a closure so it can be swapped during runtime:

 ```swift
 fileprivate(set) var lastLogMessages: () -> [String] = { return [] }